 - Mix your glitter in one well of the palette.

-It doesn’t take much, so just use a little until you have about 1/3 a well full of glitter mix.
-Use the back of the paint brush to mix it the way you want it.
+It doesn’t take much, so use a little until you have about 1/3 a well full of glitter mix.
+Use the back of the paintbrush to mix it the way you want it.

-What it looks like mixed dry is what it will look like on the eye!
+What it looks like mixed dry is what it will look like to the eye!

 2. Add the mod Podge.

 Only use a tiny bit, so the well is now only about 1/2 full with your glitter/Mod Podge mix.